-Katia Yannaca-Small brings three decades of experience in major public international organizations and the private sector spanning public international law, international investment policy, law and arbitration, commercial arbitration, anti-corruption, ESG and Business and Human Rights.
-She has experience advising States and State entities, finding common ground and solutions and in the negotiation of major international agreements and representing them in high stakes disputes.
+Katia Yannaca-Small brings three decades of experience in major public international organizations and the private sector spanning public international law, international investment policy, law and arbitration, commercial arbitration, anti-corruption, ESG and Business, and Human Rights.
+She has experience advising States and State entities in the negotiation of major international agreements, finding common ground and solutions and representing them in high stakes disputes.

 Ms. Yannaca-Small was also Senior Counsel at ICSID, where she served as Secretary to several Tribunals and effectively administered high-profile, multimillion/billion-dollar disputes under BITs and NAFTA.
 While at ICSID, she led the development of ICSID’s outreach and training program.

 Ms. Yannaca-Small currently teaches International Investment law and Arbitration and Business and Human Rights at the USC Gould School of Law.
 She has been a guest lecturer at Columbia Law School, Georgetown Law Centre, University of Virginia and University of Athens Law School and has trained numerous government officials around the world on investment arbitration.
 She regularly appears as speaker in conferences and has written extensively on issues of investment arbitration, including editing and co-authoring one of the first and most widely cited treatises in the field, Arbitration under International Investment Agreements: A Guide to the Key Issues, published by Oxford University Press in two editions (2010, 2018).

 - Dispute between a U.S. petrochemical firm and the Bolivarian Republic of Venezuela (ICSID)

 - Dispute between a UK agricultural firm and the Bolivarian Republic of Venezuela (ICSID)

 - Dispute between a Dutch chemical firm and the Bolivarian Republic of Venezuela (ICSID)